th0mr/plasmidcanvas/README.md

-# plasmidcanvas - A simple python plasmid map creator
+# plasmidcanvas - A simple Python plasmid map creator

-Note - This project is a work in progress that I am creating as part of my university degree in 2023.

 plasmidcanvas is a python package to facilitate the creation of simple plasmid maps for mock-ups and illustrations.

-work is being done on the develop branch
+Note - This project is a work in progress Python package that I am creating as part of my undergraduate project

+See usage_guide/beta_install_and_usage.rst for more information

+# TODO - dev install instructions ``poetry install -with dev``